digitalservicebund/ris-backend-service/doc/adr/0025-define-domain-exceptions-handling.md

 ## Context

 We want to handle our domain exceptions in a centralized way that is establishing rules for how our exceptions are defined and what data they carry.
 This should also make handling of our exceptions easier since they will follow a pattern where all exceptions relay data uniformly.
-Related to frontend code and if this benefits that too, ...
 Another benefit of this approach is that in the controller there are no more try-catch blocks that need to be covered by tests and that reduce readability.